adrianeboyd/BrillMooreSpellChecker/README.md

 Brill and Moore Noisy Channel Spelling Correction
 =================================================

-This is an inefficient* Java implementation of the noisy channel spelling checking approach presented in:
+This is an inefficient* Java implementation of the noisy channel spell checking approach presented in:

 Brill and Moore (2000).
 [An Improved Error Model for Noisy Channel Spelling